 Now is a great time to plant citrus trees.
 Choose from a variety of citrus including grapefruit, lemon, lime, orange, tangelo, and mandarin.
 Deep water mature citrus trees every three to four weeks as needed.
 When watering, keep in mind that citrus have very deep roots, as deep as the tree is tall.
 Prune berry vines that bore fruit last year hard.
 Tie up new canes.

 Plant container roses.
 Water once or twice a week as needed.
-Discontinue fertilizing at end of the month.
+Discontinue fertilizing.

 - Wind damage can be a problem this month.
 Thin tree branches to decrease windage and reduce tree weight.
 If the tree is very large or valuable, or has grown over the house or busy traffic area, it would be wise to have it done professionally.

 - Plant cool-weather herbs like cilantro, dill, fennel, and parsley.

 - Plant cool-season vegetables like carrots, lettuce, radishes, and spinach.
 Set out transplants of broccoli and cabbage.